malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 _...todo...Also present argument that meta-management only makes sense in the context of a planner such as this, because it has multiple steps where it doesn't produce actions, whereas all the variations of reactive function always produce body actions.
 That motivates why the next section considers meta-management in the context of a planner._

-# IV.3 Control Options for Meta-management
+# IV.3 Meta-control Options in Meta-management

 What options are available for a control process to be meta-managed?
 We have already mentioned parameter optimisation.
 Here we shall look at some other options.
 The goal is not to provide an exhaustive list, but to build up a case for the need to observe the control process and to draw out what kinds of observation might be needed.